jgrecoarroyo/cmed/README.md

-(I'd preffer to not have to install webpack globally and have all the necessary dependencies stated in the package.json file.
-In this way, whenever the project is ported to another machine/VM/docker container, etc the project will be self sufficient to both: run in production mode and developer mode).
+I'd preffer to not have to install webpack globally and have all the necessary dependencies stated in the package.json file.
+In this way, whenever the project is ported to another machine/VM/docker container, etc the project will be self sufficient to both: run in production mode and developer mode.